argentagsw/taggy_demux/README.md

 * Operates autonomously without requiring complementary short reads.
 * Scales efficiently with respect to the number of BC triplets, avoiding exhaustive alignment to external whitelists.
 * Generates a matrix of barcode calls with their corresponding confidences (.dat).
-* Furth.er details on ArgenTAG barcoding tech are available [here](https://pubmed.ncbi.nlm.nih.gov/27259539/).
+* Further details on ArgenTag barcoding tech are available [here](https://pubmed.ncbi.nlm.nih.gov/27259539/).

 ### post\_demux.sh